Understanding Metrics by Cohort (Advanced Analytics)

 The gap: 200 - 160 = 40 emails were sent to leads that have since been deleted, but their stats are still counted in your campaign analytics.

-There's currently no option for a specific view for them.
+InMail, profile views, and messages all fall under LinkedIn touches.
+There is currently no option for a specific view for them.